9 Common Childcare Myths Debunked by Research

 Educational Focus Curriculum-based learning Varies depending on caregiver

-These structured activities help children develop essential skills, ensuring that they are well-prepared for future academic challenges.
+These structured activities help children develop essential skills and prepare them well for future academic challenges.
 With the right daycare, your child can thrive in a supportive, enriching environment.

 Myth 3: Children in Daycare Are More Likely to Get Sick